STATE COLLEGE MOPS

 MOPS is international.
 Our acronym stands for “Mothers of Preschoolers” because we began in 1973 when a group of moms of young children banded together to share their lives and parenting journeys.
 Over the past 45 years, MOPS has expanded our reach to include moms with older kids, partnering with churches and organizations worldwide to equip and encourage moms in more than 60 countries.

-In 2006, New Hope Church started the MOPS group in State College with a vision to connect moms to each and help them grow in their relationship with Jesus.
+In 2006, New Hope Church started a local MOPS group in State College with a vision to connect moms to each other and help them grow in their relationship with Jesus.

 ABOUT STATE COLLEGE MOPS